Our garden is a haven of tranquillity to explore and inspire.

 landscaped in the manner of Capability Brown and Trailing around a mile in length, Minterne boasts a world renowned and completely unique collection of Himalayan Rhododendrons and Azaleas, with Spring bulbs, Cherries, Maples and many fine and rare trees.
 Wander the trail and enjoy our chain of small lakes, waterfalls and streams.
 With an abundance to see from the snowdrops in winter, to spring bluebells through to summer azaleas and hydrangeas, the garden is full of interest throughout year.

-With benches nestled throughout the garden, sit back, absorb the tranquillity and absorb the stresses of everyday.
+With benches nestled throughout the garden, sit back, absorb the tranquillity, and remove the stresses of everyday.

 We are taking all necessary precautions to safeguard our staff and visitors at this time, in compliance with government legislation

 An island nation, our explorers are well known; from Drake, Raleigh, Captain Cook to the pilgrims on the Mayflower, our list of explorers is impressively endless…

 An island nation, our explorers are well known; from Drake, Raleigh, Captain Cook to the pilgrims on the Mayflower, our list of explorers is impressively endless.

 However, there is another group of unsung English explorers who remain unknown to many, the plant hunters of the Victorian times.
 This relatively inconspicuous group whose names include Joseph Dalton Hooker, Frank Kingdon-Ward, George Forrest and Edmund Loder revolutionised/transformed the English garden as we know it.